 Sachs Covered Bridge

 Built in 1852, Sachs Bridge is one of the most historic in Pennsylvania.
 It was important during the war as it was crossed by Union Army troops as they moved into Gettysburg.
-Four days afterwards, General Lee’s army retreated back over it towards Virginia.
+Four days afterward, General Lee’s army retreated back over it towards Virginia.
 There are some who believe that it is haunted by ghosts, but that is up to you to decide.
 It is in the National Register of Historic Places, has a distinctive red color, and is open to foot traffic only.

 Shriver House Museum